readium/architecture/proposals/005-streamer-api.md

 ```

 It's a pair of two identifiers, the first one being permanent while the second one is generated for every change in the PDF document.
 It could be useful to preserve both identifiers, so the `Publication`'s `identifier` should be computed as `<id-created>;<id-modified>`.

-As a fallback, the file's MD5 hash may be used for the `identifier`.

 #### `ImageParser` Class